alexisespinosa-uptake/OpenFOAMContainers/Documentation/ContainerCreation/II.PORT_DOCKER_CONTAINER_TO_SINGULARITY.md

 /bin/ln -s /bin/bash /bin/sh
 echo ". /opt/OpenFOAM/OpenFOAM-7/etc/bashrc" >> $SINGULARITY_ENVIRONMENT
 ```
-The meaning of the commands can be further understood in the [Sylabs](https://sylabs.io/) documentation but, basically, the first two lines are indicating that the new Singularity container will use a docker container as a base and the name of the container in the DockerHub repository.
+The meaning of the commands can be examined in the [Sylabs](https://sylabs.io/) documentation.
+But, basically, the first two lines are indicating that the new Singularity container will be constructed from a Docker container and the name that the container has in the DockerHub repository.
+(Here we are considering that your docker repository (username in Dockerhub) is "mickey", the name is "openfoam" and the version (tag) is 7).

 The commands in the "%post" section are not that intuitive.
 But the steps are the following: first, the shell definition "/bin/sh" is backed up to "bin/sh/original"; second, a new link with the name "/bin/sh" is now pointing to "bin/bash"; and third, the line ". /opt/OpenFOAM/OpenFOAM-7/etc/bashrc" is added to the file accessed through the variable SINGULARITY_ENVIRONMENT.
 The third command allows to define environmental variables by sourcing a definition script (bashrc in this case).
 This is explained in the Singularity documentation [environment & metadata](https://sylabs.io/guides/3.5/user-guide/environment_and_metadata.html).
 The first two commands are used to change the /bin/sh symlink to /bin/bash instead of the default /bin/dash, as explained here: [github issue 3838](https://github.com/sylabs/singularity/issues/3838).